Indictment and arrest of Julian Assange: Reactions in the US

 NSA whistleblower Edward Snowden and the Pentagon Papers whistleblower Daniel Ellsberg condemned the indictment.
 Snowden tweeted that "Assange's critics may cheer, but this is a dark moment for press freedom."
 Daniel Ellsberg said:

 According to Ron Paul, Assange should receive the same kind of protections as the mainstream media when it comes to releasing information.
 He said "In a free society we're supposed to know the truth ...
 In a society where truth becomes treason, then we're in big trouble.
 And now, people who are revealing the truth are getting into trouble for it."
 He added "This is media, isn't it?
 I mean, why don't we prosecute The New York Times or anybody that releases this?"

-Ecuadorian president Lenín Moreno, the Australian Prime Minister Scott Morrison, the British Foreign Secretary, Jeremy Hunt, U.S. Senators Mark Warner, Lindsey Graham and Senator Joe Manchin, Hillary Clinton campaign advisor Neera Tanden, and British Prime Minister Theresa May, who commented that "no one is above the law," supported the arrest.
+Ecuadorian president Lenín Moreno, the Australian prime minister Scott Morrison, the British foreign secretary, Jeremy Hunt, U.S. Senators Mark Warner, Lindsey Graham and Joe Manchin, and British prime minister Theresa May, who commented that "no one is above the law," supported the arrest.
 Alternatively, it has been asserted that such a move would be a threat to freedom of speech as protected by the First Amendment to the United States Constitution.
 This view is held by Edward Snowden, Rafael Correa, Chelsea Manning, Jeremy Corbyn, Kenneth Roth of Human Rights Watch, and Glenn Greenwald, who said "it's the criminalization of journalism".

 The president of the Center for American Progress and former Obama aide Neera Tanden also welcomed the arrest and condemned Assange's leftist supporters, tweeting that "the Assange cultists are the worst.
 Assange was the agent of a proto-fascist state, Russia, to undermine democracy.
 That is fascist behaviour.
 Anyone on the left should abhor what he did."
 Freedom of the Press Foundation said: "Whether or not you like Assange, the charge against him is a serious press freedom threat and should be vigorously protested by all those who care about the first amendment."